Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 </div>

 We can see from this graph that order times appear to have the widest variance.
-There is a long tail extending toward the 200 second mark.
+There is a long tail extending toward the 200-second mark.
 Variance kills interdependent processes.
-This is the enemy that we were looking to find.
-If we could reduce this variance, we could make the entire process more deterministic and improve wait times.
+Variance is the enemy that we were looking to find.
+If we reduce this variance, we could make the entire process more deterministic and improve wait times.

 ### Simulating a component of our process

 Like many of the topics we have discussed, simulation is a large and complicated topic.
-It is also incredibly useful for the problem that we are facing.
-We have already looked at a coupld of ways to simulate data.
+However, it is also beneficial for the problem that we are facing.
+We have already looked at a couple of ways to simulate data.
 We have used `rexp` and `rnorm` multiple times to create simulated data sets.
-This is what we are seeing in figure \@ref(fig:waittimesdista).
+This is what we see in figure \@ref(fig:waittimesdista).
 We are creating random numbers based on parameters for exponential or normal distributions.
-What do we do if we simply have a data set and we want to simulate it under different conditions?
+What do we do if we have a data set and want to simulate it under different conditions?
 How do we know what distribution to fit to approximate the data?

-There are many software packages that will build simulations for you, but it is useful to understand how they might function at a base level.
-We'll build a couple of basic transaction simulations and then evaluate how well specific changes to our process might impact the overall system.
-This will give you an appreciation for how a software package might help you solve a problem.
-Having the underlying knowledge makes you a better decision maker.
+Many software packages will build simulations for you, but it is helpful to understand how they might function at a base level.
+We'll create a couple of basic transaction simulations and then evaluate how well specific changes to our process might impact the overall system.
+This will show you how a software package might help you solve a problem.
+Having the underlying knowledge makes you a better decision-maker.

 Simulation is a daunting subject.
 Non-linear least squares fits can be frustrating.
-Like we saw in our chapter {#chapter6}, it is easy to get into some more complex math.
+As we saw in chapter {#chapter6}, getting into some more complex math is easy.

 ```r